The Bankrate promise

 A bear market is a prolonged period of price declines in a stock or entire market, usually of 20 percent or more from a recent high.
 Investors typically track the world’s major indexes like the S&P 500 and the Dow Jones Industrial Average to see when they enter bear market territory.

 Individual stocks or asset classes can also enter a bear market if they experience price declines of 20 percent or more.
-The good news is that bear markets do not tend to last long.
-According to the Schwab Center for Financial Research, the average bear market lasts only around 15 months.
+The good news is that bear markets do not tend to last long, on average a little under 10 months, according to Hartford Funds.

 What is a bear market?